Santa Clara University School of Law: Campus

 Over the last century, the Santa Clara University campus, located along El Camino Real in Santa Clara, has expanded to more than 104 acre.
 Amid its many Mission-style academic and residential buildings are the historic mission gardens, rose garden, and palm trees.
-The campus benefits from the area's mediterranean climate, with more than 300 days of sun a year.

 Until 1939, the law school inhabited present-day St. Joseph's Hall at the center of campus.
 Under the tenure of Dean Edwin Owens, Bergin Hall was constructed and became home to the school in 1939.
 The new building was built using monies collected through Santa Clara football's successful appearances in the Sugar Bowl and named after Thomas Bergin, Santa Clara's first graduate, a California legal pioneer, and an early donor to the School of Law.

 The Edwin Heafey Law Library was constructed in 1963, and expanded in 1973 to include more space for library materials.
 Heafey was renovated and expanded again in 1988.
 The collection contains over 400,000 volumes in print and digital formats.
 Additionally, the library manages an institutional repository which currently contains over 4,000 digital items including a collection of papers related to the Congressional hearings regarding the Watergate Scandal donated by Congressman Don Edwards.
 Other digital collections include documents relating to litigation over the Patient Protection and Affordable Healthcare Act (also known as Obamacare) and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.

 Also in 1973, Bannan Hall was built, including space for the Law School on the ground floor.
 In 2008 Dean Donald Polden announced the law school would have exclusive use of Bannan Hall, and the building was renovated and used exclusively by the law school shortly thereafter.

 In 2018, the Law school moved into Charney Hall, a new $60-million building built specifically to house the Law school.
-The 96,000-square-foot building is a vast improvement over the school's previous facilities, which were spread over very different buildings, one of which was built a century ago.
-In contrast, Charney Hall calls to mind the nearby Silicon Valley tech campuses thanks to copious amounts of open space, natural light, cutting-edge classroom technology, plenty of student comforts, and flexible spaces that foster collaboration and innovative teaching.